Barbog/deja-website/pages/survival-guide.preparing.the-essentials-for-your-camping-area.en.md

 <span style="color:dodgerble;";><u>**Very Good to Have**</u></span>

+- **Intoxicating aids**

+  - Because gifting is an essential part of DeJā, it is recommend to bring more then you need, to gift  to others during the event.
+  - <span style="color=orange;">NOTE</span>: Beer is the traditional drink of choice during the Midsummer celebration.**

 - <span style="color:yellow;>**Intoxicating aids**</span>

   - It is recommend to bring more then you need, to gift  to others during the event.

   NOTE: Beer is the traditional drink of choice during the Midsummer celebration.